 Social Engineering – considered one of the most dangerous forms of attack, social engineering relies on manipulation and human error to expose confidential information.
 Phishing is a common type of social engineering and is associated with red flags such as emails urgently asking for help or asking users to verify personal information.

 Ransomware – a type of malicious software (malware) that infects a victim’s computer, encrypts their files and prevents them from regaining access until they pay up.
-A new tactic new tactic for Ransomware is to exfiltrate a copy of the data prior to encryption and threaten to leak or sell if ransom is not paid.
+A new tactic for Ransomware is to exfiltrate a copy of the data prior to encryption and threaten to leak or sell if the ransom is not paid.
 Even then, hackers may not relinquish the files—leaving you without cash or a key to access your data.
 It’s commonly spread by downloading malicious attachments found in phishing emails, visiting infected websites, clicking on fake ads or using infected USB flash drives.
 Global cybersecurity leader, CrowdStrike reported an 82% increase in ransomware-related data leaks just last year.

 Malware – malicious software used by hackers to damage devices, infect computer systems and steal sensitive data without the victim’s knowledge.
 Examples include ransomware, spyware, adware and Trojan horses.
 Malware can enter your computer through infected email attachments and insecure internet downloads.

 Hacking Third-party Networks – a type of data breach where hackers compromise a less secure, third-party supplier to gain access to their victim’s data.
 Continuously monitoring vendors is a must when selecting external suppliers and is an important component of any risk management and cybersecurity strategy.